archf/ansible-accounts/README.md

 # Configure '/etc/skel' facility
 users_configure_skeleton: no

-# If yes, usersgroups are exclusive.
+# If yes, 'usersgroups' are exclusive.
 That means that all unstated unix user
 # groups in play variable will deleted along with all it's members at the exception of
 # group `nogroup`.
 users_exclusive_usergroups: no

+# List of 'usergroups' that will never be removed
+users_exclusive_usergroups_exceptions:
+  - vagrant
+  - nogroup

 # If yes, group members are exclusive.
 That means that all unstated group
 # members in play variables will deleted at the exception of user `nobody`.